sermore/emonlight-web/app/views/help/getting_started.html.md

 * built-in oscillator
 * driven by 3.3V

-Here an example of such a [buzzer](https://www.adafruit.com/products/1536).
+Here an example of such a buzzer https://www.adafruit.com/products/1536

 ### Wiring